Admissions and Records

 Fullerton College Extenuating Circumstances Petition

-If this petition is submitted due to medical reasons, legible documentation from the physician must accompany the petition.
+If this petition is submitted for medical reasons, legible documentation from a physician must accompany the petition.

-As prescribed by FERPA – The Family Educational Rights and Privacy Act, all documentation supporting this petition will be held strictly confidential.
+As prescribed by FERPA (Family Educational Rights and Privacy Act), all documentation supporting this petition will be held strictly confidential.

 All petitions will be reviewed by the Academic Standards Committee.

-• Chancellor’s Office Tax Offset Program (COTOP) Letter/Write Off – Owe fees from previous semester(s).
+• Chancellor’s Office Tax Offset Program (COTOP) Letter/Write-Off: Petition regarding outstanding fees from previous semesters.

-The EW notation does not affect a student’s grade point average (GPA), and will not be counted toward progress or academic probation and dismissal.
+An Excused Withdrawal (EW) allows a student to withdraw from a class without penalty.
+The EW notation does not affect a student’s grade point average (GPA) and is not counted toward academic progress, academic status notice, or dismissal.

 Generally, an approved EW is not eligible for a refund.

-In accordance with Title 5, section 55024(e), the governing board of a district shall adopt an EW procedure based upon verifiable documentation supporting the request.
+In accordance with Title 5, Section 55024(e), the governing board of a district shall adopt an EW procedure based on verifiable documentation supporting the request.

 • Job transfer outside the geographical region